 According to Petersen, type V swords can be dated to the first half of the 10th century in Norway (Petersen 1919: 156), which seems to be still accepted (Hjardar – Vike 2011: 169).
 Type V swords from Birka probably date to the first half of the 10th century; the most similar inventory could be found in grave 581, which contains a V type sword, a type I spearhead, a long knife, and a coin dated 913-932 (Androshchuk 2014: 386).
-Old Russian pieces can be dated to the middle of the 10th century or to the second half of the 10th century (Kainov 2012: 42).
+Old Rus pieces can be dated to the middle of the 10th century or to the second half of the 10th century (Kainov 2012: 42).
 The chape of Androščuk type 6b can be dated with a high degree of certainty to the second half of the 10th century (Androshchuk 2014: 119-120, 243, 275).
-We know Petersen’s type I spearhead from at least seven graves in Birka, and striking combinations with long knives can be noticed (a total of 5 ×, graves 581, 644, 703, 832, 955; Stjerna 2007: 248; Thålin-Bergman 1986: 17).
+We know Petersen’s type I spearhead from at least seven graves in Birka, and striking combinations with long knives can be noticed (a total of 5 graves, 581, 644, 703, 832, 955; Stjerna 2007: 248; Thålin-Bergman 1986: 17).
 Pedersen (2014a: 94, 171) states that spears of this type appear in Danish equestrian graves in the 2nd and 3rd quarters of the 10th century.
 For long knives, dating is generally accepted throughout the 10th century, with Birka pieces being chronologically older and belonging to the first half of the 10th century, while graves from Valsgärde being younger and dated to the second half of the same century, which is due to the demise of Birka shortly after the middle of the 10th century (Stjerna 2007: 245).
 According to Stjerna, the production of long knives took place in Sweden in one or two decades of the first half of the 10th century (Stjerna 2007: 247).
-For dating the grave Valsgärde 12, it is an interesting to mention the material from the Gnězdovo, Russia, probably originally made in Sweden, which tends to the second half of the 10th century (Kainov 2019: 109).
+For dating the grave Valsgärde 12, it is an interesting to mention the material from the Gnězdovo, Russia, probably originally made in Sweden, which tends to be dated to the second half of the 10th century (Kainov 2019: 109).
 At least one of the knives from Gnězdovo (mound Dn-86) was stored with a sword type V and the whole mound can most probably be dated to the 3rd quarter of the 10th century (Kainov 2012: 44-46; Shchedrina – Kainov 2021: 239).
 It is also worth mentioning the mound Dn-4, dendrochronologically dated to the year 975, which is equipped with a sword type V, buttons and silk derived from a caftan (Kainov 2012: 53-54; Orfinskaja 2018).

 Pedersen suggests that Valsgärde graves 12 and 15 correspond in chronology and equipment to grave 3 from the Stengade I, Denmark (Pedersen 2014a: 157), adding elsewhere that equipment containing V type swords stands in the middle of two extremes defined by type R562 shield bosses, Ladby-type stirrups and Group A spurs on one side, X type swords, G type spears and Farsø-type stirrups on the other side (Pedersen 2014a: 153).
-If we take into account the Swedish, Danish and Old Rus material, the 2nd and 3rd quarters of the 10th century appear as a period when objects analogous to the inventory of the grave Valsgärde 12 were stored, and because we are sure that the tomb was not created before 950, it can be safely declared that the 3rd quarter of the 10th century was the time of the construction of this grave, while objects could have been one to two generations old at the time of storage.
+If we take into account the Swedish, Danish and Old Rus material, the 2nd and 3rd quarters of the 10th century appear as a period when objects analogous to the inventory of the grave Valsgärde 12 were stored, and because we are sure that the tomb was not created before 950, it can be safely declared that the 3rd quarter of the 10th century was the time of the construction of this grave, while objects could have been one to two generations old at the time of burial.

 Proposed sequence of selected graves in Valsgärde.
 Taken from Schönbäck – Thunmark-Nylén 2002: Fig. 11.